sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 Following parameters also exist:

 * `name`: set a different JS name than the Nim name
-* `hasExtraGetSet`, `extraGetSet`: an array of magic getters/setters.
-  `hasExtraGetSet` must be set to true in case you pass anything in `extraGetSet` because of a compiler bug.
 * `namespace`: instead of defining the constructor on the global object, define it on the passed JS object.
 You must use QuickJS APIs to create this object. `namespace` is not consumed (i.e. you must free it